carwynteifion/Milestone-Project-2-IFD/README.md

 Family also assisted in testing the site, and reported no major issues.

 ### Known Bugs
-- Score counter currently increments irrespective of right or wrong answer.
+- No currently known bugs.
 ### Fixed Bugs
 - Score counter now implemented.
 This was done by adding the incrementer to the setStatusClass function.
 - Score counter no longer increments more than once.
 This was done by removing a second call of the function setStatusClass, which itself was left redundant after replacing changing background colours with a static image in the CSS.
+- Score counter now increments only when a correct answer is selected.
+This was fixed by moving the incrementer out of the forEach on line 74 and into its own if(correct) function.
+- Font Awesome icon was made visible by moving font styling from * to body.
 ## Deployment

 ### GitHub Pages